meManish47/meManish47/README.md

 - 👋 Hi, I’m @meManish47
-- 👀 I’m interested in develop myself day by day.
+- 👀 I’m interested in improving myself day by day.
-- 🌱 I’m currently learning python and c++
+- 🌱 I’m currently learning python and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kmanish57610@gmail.com
 <!---